Carl P. Cosaert

 Carl is married to Carol, who is an elementary school teacher.
 They are the parents of four adult children: Marissa, McKenzie, and Matthew.
 Their oldest daughter Mindy is deceased.

 Associate Professor of Biblical Studies: Greek and New Testament

 (BA in Theology, Walla Walla College; MDiv, Andrews University; currently a PhD student at Andrews University)

-In 1999, he moved to Michigan to complete a Masters of Divinity at Andrews University where his two children, Connor (b.
+In 1999, they moved to Michigan for Brant's Master of Divinity degree at Andrews University during which time his two children, Connor (b.
 1999) and Cami (b.
 2001) were born.
-They happily returned to Anchorage in 2001 where Brant was involved in church-planting and evangelism.
+They traveled back to Anchorage, Alaska, in 2001 where Brant was involved in church-planting and evangelism.

 Although pastoral ministry was rewarding, teaching and Biblical Study have been Brant's passion and calling, so they returned to Michigan in 2007 to begin Brant's PhD in Religion, New Testament Studies.
 During their time there, he gained valuable experience as a contract Greek teacher and tutor, cementing his love for sharing the Bible with students in the classroom.

-Living in the great Northwest, near family, friends and the mountains, is a dream-come-true for Brant.
-In his free time, he enjoys music and activities like mountain biking, hiking and volleyball.
+Living in the great Northwest, near family, friends, and the mountains, is a dream-come-true for Brant.
+In his free time, he enjoys music and many outdoor activities like cycling, hiking and volleyball, especially with his kids.